EICR Certificate Cost

 You'll typically find that the electrical inspection cost you're quoted includes the electrician's cost-per-hour rate - but it's always good to check that.

-Generally, an electrical safety check will take in-between 2 to 4 hours.
+Generally, an electrical safety check will take between 2 to 4 hours.
 But how long it takes to do an EICR test and issue a certificate depends on how large the property is and if there are any complications along the way.

 But unless you're looking to get an EICR test conducted on a particularly large property or have an unusually complex electrical circuit board, the electrician you hire should normally complete the job within one day or less.